Scientism as a Case of Pseudoscience

+When we talk about pseudoscience, one usually thinks about religion-related examples like creation science or astrology.
 However, pseudoscience is often generated by scientists themselves when they try to make universal implications of their particular scientific knowledge.
 As an example, let me use scientism, which is the idea that all kinds of problems, including social, ethical and metaphysical problems, can be solved by means of scientific method.

-At the same time, scientism avoids all kinds of counter-arguments.
-For example, when one point out that science also provided us with a number of completely new and even much more dangerous issues such as a possibility of nuclear war that can wipe out the humanity, proponents of scientism would answer that the problem is in politics or military decisions and not in the science itself.
-Therefore, from the point of view of Popper’s falsificationism, scientism effectively avoid “potential falsifiers” and can be regarded in the same group with theology or creation science.
-Of course, falsificationism itself is very controversial idea that was criticized by Kuhn, Lakatos and many other authors, and I personally not support Popper’s position on demarcation of science and pseudoscience; so, let us try other demarcation criteria, for example, those of Thagard (see: Thagard P. Why Astrology Is a Pseudoscience?), according to whom a theory that is supposed to be a pseudoscience should be less progressive than alternative theories and face many unsolved problems, while its practitioners makes little effort to develop the theory towards solutions of the problems and are selective in considering confirmations and disconfirmations.
+Scientism systemtically avoids all kinds of counter-arguments and usually chooses to ignore problems associated with the scientific progress.
+For example, when one points out that science also created a number of completely new and even much more dangerous challenges such as a possibility of a nuclear war that can wipe out the humanity, proponents of scientism would answer that the problem is in politics or military decisions and not in the science itself.
+Similarly, when one points out that science might not be particularly helpful in solving, for example, complex ethical issues (such as what is justice and how can we create a just society), proponents of scientism would often dismiss these questions as nonsense.

+From the point of view of Popper’s falsificationism, therefore, scientism effectively avoids “potential falsifiers” and can be regarded in the same group with theology or creation science.
+Of course, falsificationism itself has its issues and was criticized in the course of the twentieth century by Kuhn, Lakatos, and others.
+So, let us try demarcation criteria proposed by different authors, for example, by Thagard (see: Thagard P. Why Astrology Is a Pseudoscience?) who formulated his criteria in a more accurate fashion.
+According to him, a pseudoscientific theory is (1) less progressive than its alternatives and (2) faces many unsolved problems, while its practitioners make little to no effort to develop the theory towards solutions of the problems and are selective in considering confirmations and disconfirmations.

 Therefore, instead of saying something like we should use scientific approaches in the study of esotericism, or we should use empirical approach in the study of esotericism, why do not say that we can use those approaches to provide a new perspective.
-But also we can try to use phenomenology of religion as methodology or, say, Hegelian idealism, Kantean transcendentalism or James’ “radical empiricism” and “pragmatism” – and see what new perspectives would be provided by those approaches.
+But also we can try to use phenomenology of religion as methodology or, say, Hegelian idealism, Kantean transcendentalism or James’s “radical empiricism” and “pragmatism” – and see what new perspectives would be provided by those approaches.